ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 As mentioned earlier, everything in the TON Blockchain is a smart contract composed of cells.
 Standards are essential to ensure proper serialization and deserialization of data.
 For this purpose, `TL-B` was developed as a universal tool to describe various data types, structures, and sequences within cells.

-In this section, we’ll examine [block.tlb](https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb).
-This file will be very useful during future development, as it describes how different cells should be assembled.
-In our case specifically, it details the intricacies of internal and external messages.
+In this section, we’ll explore [block.tlb](https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb).
+This file will be invaluable for future development as it outlines how to assemble different types of cells.
+Specifically for our purposes, it provides detailed information about the structure and behavior of internal and external messages.

 :::info
 This guide provides basic information.
 For further details, please refer to our TL-B [documentation](/v3/documentation/data-formats/tlb/tl-b-language) to learn more about TL-B.